MoTheExalted/CISC-4900/README.md

-# Title: Automated Cardiac Segmentation for Medical Analysis
+# Title: Automated Left Ventricular Segmentation for Medical Analysis

 ### Short Summary: For the capstone computer science class CISC 4900, I decided to do a pure machine learning project on cardiac segmentation.